 The Government has released its response to the Productivity Commission’s 2016 report on Australia’s IP arrangements (PC report).

 Many of the IP recommendations require amendments to the legislation that IP Australia is responsible for.
-IP Australia proposes to implement these recommendations in a staged manner through two separate Bills.
-These Bills will be developed over the coming couple of years, and public consultation will take place on these Bills separately.
+IP Australia proposes to implement these recommendations in a staged manner.

-1. IP Laws Amendment (Productivity Commission response Part 1 and other measures) Bill
+1. Intellectual Property Laws Amendment (Productivity Commission Response Part 1 and Other Measures) Act 2018

-2. IP Laws Amendment (Productivity Commission response Part 2 and other measures) Bill
+2. Intellectual Property Laws Amendment (Productivity Commission Response Part 2 and Other Measures) Bill

-This Bill includes a number of accepted recommendations from the PC report where further consultation on the implementation approach is needed.
-These include the inventive step reforms, introducing an objects clause into the Patents Act 1990, phasing out of the innovation patent system and changes to Crown use and compulsory licensing of patents and designs.
-In addition, a number of technical fixes and red-tape reducing measures will also be included in this Bill.
+This Bill will include a number of accepted recommendations from the PC report including introducing an objects clause into the Patents Act 1990 and phasing out of the innovation patent system.
+Changes to Crown use of patents and designs and compulsory licensing of patents are also included, along with a number of technical fixes and red-tape reducing measures.

 Consultation on an exposure draft of this Bill took place between 23 July to 31 August 2018.
 The Government has decided that the Bill will not be introduced to Parliament in 2018 due to other priorities.
 The Government remains committed to the reforms and subject to priorities intends to introduce the Bill to Parliament in 2019.